almost-good/lady-pac/README.md

 <br><br>

 ### **Typography**
-There are three different font styles used on the page. **ArcadeRegular** was selected for most of the page due to its retro pixel-like design, **Karmatic ArcadeRegular** for all of the headings and **PacFontRegular** for game name title, respectfully.
+There are three different font styles used on the page. **Arcade Regular** was selected for most of the page due to its retro pixel-like design, **Karmatic Arcade Regular** for all of the headings and **Pac Font Regular** for game name title, respectfully.
 I also included websafe fallback fonts, followed by the generic fonts.

 ### **Imagery**